jeremylong/DependencyCheck/src/site/markdown/dependency-check-gradle/configuration.md

 Property             | Description                                                                                                          | Default Value
 ---------------------|----------------------------------------------------------------------------------------------------------------------|------------------
-autoUpdate           | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
-It is not recommended that this be turned to false.   | true analyzedTypes        | The default artifact types that will be analyzed.                                                                    | ['jar', 'aar', 'js', 'war', 'ear', 'zip'] cveValidForHours     | Sets the number of hours to wait before checking for new updates from the NVD.                                       | 4 format               | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                                | HTML formats              | A list of report formats to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                         | &nbsp;
+autoUpdate           | Sets whether auto-updating of the NVD API CVE data is enabled.
+It is not recommended that this be turned to false.   | true analyzedTypes        | The default artifact types that will be analyzed.                                                                    | ['jar', 'aar', 'js', 'war', 'ear', 'zip'] format               | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                                | HTML formats              | A list of report formats to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                         | &nbsp;
 junitFailOnCVSS      | If using the JUNIT report format the junitFailOnCVSS sets the CVSS score threshold that is considered a failure.     | 0